Tanmaytc25/Tanmaytc/README.md

  Distance multidisciplinary collaboration and remote mentoring can alleviate the shortages of doctors, especially experts and specialists.
 Avoiding unnecessary trips by many healthcare providers can, therefore, reduce unnecessary waste production and essential resources, time, and cost which makes telemedicine a viable alternative by alleviating medical shortages.

- Digital health comes with its fair share of concerns and issues but more research and studies within this branch of medicine will yield more innovation more regard will be given for an expansion of this sector by governments, consumers, and providers across the world.
+ Digital health comes with its fair share of concerns and issues but more research and studies within this branch of medicine will yield more innovation, and more regard will be given for an expansion of this sector by governments, consumers, and providers across the world.

-> Therefore, ‘Virtual Visits’ will not just be part of the generations in the coming future but will become an innate part of mankind in the coming decades.
+> Therefore, ‘Virtual Visits’ will not just be part of the generations in the coming future but will become an innate part of healthcare in the coming decades.
 It will most likely be intertwined in day to day life of many.